- Go Hiking

 Buy Trail Map:

 In about half a mile, you'll reach the turnaround at the end of the road.
 Here, a rock ledge affords a panoramic east-facing view.
 The closest mountain is Dickie Barre, with the Peters Kill park office at its base.
 The Sky Top tower at Mohonk is in the background, and long ridge to its right is The Trapps.
-The Village of New Paltz may be seen through the narrow notch between The Trapps and Millbrook Mountain.
+The Village of New Paltz may be seen through the narrow notch between The Trapps and Millbrook Mountain, and the Catskills are visible in the distance on the left.

 After taking in the view, find the triple-yellow blaze that marks the start of the Beacon Hill Trail, and follow this trail into the woods.
-The trail descends slightly, then begins a steady ascent, passing a rock ledge with a limited view.
-It then climbs more steeply and comes out on another rock ledge, with panoramic views over Dickie Barre, Sky Top and The Trapps.
+The trail descends slightly to cross a stream, then begins a steady ascent, passing a rock ledge with a limited view.
+It continues through the woods, climbing gradually.
+After a steeper climb, it comes out on another rock ledge, with panoramic views over Dickie Barre, Sky Top and The Trapps.

-The Beacon Hill Trail climbs a little more, levels off and ends at a grassy picnic area (formerly a ball field).
-To the left, an unmarked path leads to another spectacular east-facing viewpoint.
-Cross the picnic area and turn left onto a gravel road - the red-diamond-blazed Lake Minnewaska Carriageway, which circles Lake Minnewaska.
+After passing more cliffs on the right, the Beacon Hill Trail climbs rather steeply, then levels off and ends at a grassy picnic area (formerly a ball field).
+To the left, an unmarked path leads to another spectacular east-facing viewpoint from a rock ledge.
+Cross the picnic area and turn left onto a gravel road -- the red-diamond-blazed Lake Minnewaska Carriage Road, which circles Lake Minnewaska.
 At the next T-intersection, turn left and follow the road as it descends towards the southern tip of the lake.
+Along the way, there is another panoramic east-facing view from a rock ledge to the left of the trail.

 After passing a side road that goes off to the right, you'll reach a sign that marks the start of the Millbrook Mountain Path.
-Continue ahead on the carriageway, which crosses the outlet of the lake and begins to climb on a switchback.
-You'll pass, on the left, the start of the yellow-blazed Millbrook Mountain Carriageway and then (in another third of a mile) the blue-blazed Castle Point Carriageway.
+Continue ahead on the carriage road, which crosses the outlet of the lake and begins to climb on a switchback.
+You'll pass, on the left, the start of the yellow-blazed Millbrook Mountain Carriage Road and then (in another third of a mile) the blue-blazed Castle Point Carriage Road.
 Just beyond the latter junction, a rock outcrop on the right affords a good view of the cliffs across the lake - the former site of the Cliff House hotel.

-Bear right at the next intersection and follow the Lake Minnewaska Carriageway down to a junction, where the green-blazed Upper Awosting Carriageway begins to the left, and a seasonal swimming area is to the right.
-Continue ahead (following the sign to the parking area) and climb to a viewpoint over the lake, then turn left and follow the path to the parking area where the hike began.
+Bear right at the next intersection and follow the Lake Minnewaska Carriage Road down to a junction, where the green-blazed Upper Awosting Carriage Road begins on the left, and a seasonal swimming area is on the right.
+Continue ahead (following the sign to the parking lot) and climb to a viewpoint over the lake, then turn left and follow the path to the parking area where the hike began.